Southeastern to collect discarded Christmas trees to enhance wetlands

 Collaborating in the project for the seventh consecutive year is the Southeastern Sustainability Center on North Oak Street, which will serve as a drop-off point for area residents to leave their used Christmas trees.
 Other primary partners include the city of Hammond and Middendorf’s Restaurant in Manchac.
 Several local tree farms and other businesses usually jump in on the action as well in terms of providing left over trees.

 Trees can be dropped off beginning Jan.
 4 through Mardi Gras from 7 a.m. to 3 p.m. at the Hammond Maintenance facility, located at 18104 Hwy.
 190 next to Piggly Wiggly Supermarket.
 Trees should be dropped off using the gate on Falcon Drive next to Piggly Wiggly.
 The Southeastern Sustainability Center, located at 2101 North Oak Street, will collect trees beginning Jan.
-10 through the end of the month from 8 a.m. to 4 p.m., Monday through Thursday and 8 to 10 a.m. on Friday.
-Moreau said a Turtle Cove trailer drop off site will also be maintained at Middendorf’s Restaurant beginning Friday, Jan 7, so customers going there can also drop off trees.
+4 through the end of the month from 8 a.m. to 4 p.m., Monday through Thursday and 8 to 10 a.m. on Friday.
+Moreau said a Turtle Cove trailer drop off site is maintained at Middendorf’s Restaurant, so customers going there can also drop off trees.

 No flocked trees will be accepted, and all trees should be stripped of any ornaments, lights, tinsel, stands, nails and screws, etc.